gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-14-logging-with-php-and-monolog.md

 ![alt text](http://gabrieloliverio.github.io/img/posts/monolog-html-formatter.jpg "Log record formatted as HTML")

-Things got WAY better, don't you think?
+Really nice, don't you think?

 In a similar way, you can use `JsonFormatter` to encode the entry into JSON or even to format it in a different way, without channel name, with other delimiters